 - local community groups or charities will sometimes be able to make use of paint

-Due to the infrequent nature of requests and the need to hire a qualified chemist, requests for the collection of hazardous materials will be kept on file until there are enough requests to ensure value for money from a collection round.
+Due to the infrequent nature of requests and the need to hire a qualified chemist, requests for the collection of hazardous waste will be kept on file until there are enough requests to ensure value for money from a collection round.
 Once sufficient requests have been received residents will be contacted and informed of the collection arrangements.

 In order to reduce the amount of hazardous waste created and requiring disposal, please, when purchasing goods, look to purchase the correct amount for the job you are doing, avoiding waste in the first place.
 Certain wastes including paints and chemicals can be classed as hazardous or special wastes and require specialist disposal.

-Rather than waste products/materials the environmentally preferred option is to re-use them, should you have excess material that is likely to go to waste please look to re-use them or donate them to someone else who will be able to put them to use.
+Rather than waste products/materials, the environmentally preferred option is to re-use them.
+Should you have excess material that is likely to go to waste please look to re-use them or donate them to someone else who will be able to put them to use.

 - the product name

 - details about the container - is it leak proof?
 If the containers are leak proof please store securely until a collection is arranged, if a container is leaking, please double bag it and store separately from other materials.

 Please note - asbestos disposal is not included in the hazardous waste collection service.